Investing 101

 Historically, stock market downturns are often followed by a period of positive market performance.

-Source: Morningstar as of 2/28/20.
+Source: Morningstar.
 Returns are principal only not including dividends.
-U.S. stocks represented by the S&P 500 Index.
-Past performance does not guarantee or indicate future results.
-Index performance is for illustrative purposes only.
-You can’t invest directly in an index.
+Stocks are represented by the S&P 500 Index, an unmanaged index that is generally considered representative of the U.S. stock market.
+Past performance is no guarantee of future results.
+For illustrative purposes only.
+It is not possible to invest directly in an index.

 Other considerations before withdrawing retirement savings